-The museum, which shares a building with the Post Office, has a permanent collection of Nelson memorabilia as well as a variety of exhibitions during the year.
+The museum has a permanent collection of Nelson memorabilia as well as a variety of exhibitions during the year.

 St Thomas's Church